- Source review: 2,000 words (40%). 12.00 noon, Friday, Week 8.

 Podcasts and Videocasts

 The podcast or videocast is to be posted on MyPortfolio.
 NB Please ensure that you set MyPortfolio to give access to Warwick staff.
 You can use it to answer a seminar question or you can agree another question with your tutor.
 The spoken content should be 2000 words.
-NB Please submit a Word document with a link to the podcast or the videocast via Tabula by Friday, Week 10, Term 2, 12 noon.
-The Word document should include footnotes and bibliography, correctly formatted according to the MHRA style guide.
-For podcasts, we recommend that you use Audacity software.
-You can find details of this here.
+NB Please submit a Word document with a URL link to the podcast or the videocast via Tabula by Week 10.
+The Word document should include the full text of the podcast or the videocast (including the word count) together with footnotes and bibliography, correctly formatted according to the MHRA style guide.

 For a podcast or a videocast, the “organisation… presentation and appropriate skills” expected will be slightly different to those within an essay.
 In addition to the standard assessment criteria, markers will consider your: